 The Document Verification Manual: Vessel Identity was produced by Stop Illegal Fishing and Trygg Mat Tracking in support of the FISH-i Africa Task Force, the West Africa Task Force and the African Ports Network.

-The Photo Manual for Fisheries Enforcement, published in 2017 has proved a useful resource for those involved in identifying vessels involved in illegal fishing, and is also available to download from xx.
+The Photo Manual for Fisheries Enforcement, published in 2017 has proved a useful resource for those involved in identifying vessels involved in illegal fishing, and is also available to download.